EikeEsders/starter-hugo-academic/content/addons/index.md

 +++
 ***Conferences***

+Phd Symposium of the CRC 1375 (2023).
+And the winner is: https://www.ubtaktuell.uni-bayreuth.de/phd-symposium-2023

-PhD Symposium of the CRC 1375.
+PhD Symposium of the CRC 1375 (2022).
 Three days of exciting talks and good atmosphere.
 Read about it here: https://ubtaktuell.uni-bayreuth.de/sfb1357-doctoral-seminar (Organized & Attended)

 ***Workshops***